EdwinAhl/DD2482-Executable-tutorial/scenario1/step4.md

-# A secure solution Part 2 - Using Python
+# A Secure Solution Part 2 - Using Python
 ## Storing the MySQL password in OpenBao
 Reminder: The "real" command that targets the running instace of OpenBao in the container comes after "sudo docker exec -it openbao"

-This will store the password as a key-value (kv) in a secret folder called "foo", with the key "pswd":
+Let´s start with the following command which will store the password as a key-value (kv) in a secret folder called "foo", with the key "pswd" and value "S3cret":
 ```bash
 sudo docker exec -it openbao bao kv put -mount=secret foo pswd=S3cret
 ```{{exec}}